awesome-mws/udacity-mws-nd/PART-3.md

 ## 14. Compositing and Painting
 Learn how to manage page layers and improve page performance using the Chrome Dev Tools Paint Profiler.

-## PROJECT - Restaurant Reviews App—Stage 3
+## PROJECT - Restaurant Reviews App — Stage 3
 Given a backend server, implement login and review submission logic on the client side, add search capability to the database and leverage offline capabilities.